Laura190/ImageAnalysisWorksheets/ValidationAndResults/ValidationAndResults.md

 - Classification
 - Segmentation

 Your final workflow may contain some or all of these problems.
-In the following slides there are some examples of quantitative measurements that can be used to evaluate the performance for each problem.
+In the following sections there are some examples of quantitative measurements that can be used to evaluate the performance for each problem.
 Regardless of the problem, it is necessary to have some **ground truth** data to compare your results to.
 The ground truth, or true value, should be evaluated independently from the image analysis pipeline.
 The method to acquire the ground truth may depend on the area of study.
 There is often a method that is considered the "gold standard" in the community.
-There are image date sets that are provided with ground truth data, such as some from the BBBC.
+There are image data sets that are provided with ground truth data, such as some from the BBBC.
 These can be used for evaluating how well image analysis pipelines work.
 However, in most cases you will need to evaluate your own ground truth data to evaluate your image analysis pipeline.
+Often this involves **manually** counting or measuring something.

 # Validation of a Measurement Problem